 Scoliosis and Other Spinal Curvatures

-Spine specialists from Jefferson Health and the Rothman Institute at Jefferson treat scoliosis, a condition that causes an abnormal curvature of the spine.
+Spine specialists from Jefferson Health and Rothman Orthopaedics at Jefferson Health treat scoliosis, a condition that causes an abnormal curvature of the spine.
 When the spine is affected by scoliosis it will appear as an "S" or "C" shape.

 Why Choose Jefferson Health for Scoliosis Treatment in Philadelphia?

 Our Rothman Institute at Jefferson physicians are expanding the field of minimally invasive spine surgery (MISS) by refining new techniques to correct even the most complex spinal deformities caused by scoliosis.
 Thomas Jefferson University Hospital is the only hospital in the Philadelphia region, and one of only a handful in the U.S., employing an MISS approach to treat patients with major multilevel deformities involving the lumbar and thoracolumbar spine.

 Correction for these conditions using standard surgery historically required a recovery period of at least three to six months, and even up to a year.
 With MISS, however, selected cases can be managed with recovery times as short as three to six weeks.

 Other Spine Diseases We Treat